WassimTenachi/PhySO/README.md

 ```

 `physo.SR` saves monitoring curves, the pareto front (complexity vs accuracy optimums) and the logs.
-It also returns the best fitting expression found during the search which can be inspected in infix notation (eg. in ascii or latex):
+It also returns the best fitting expression found during the search which can be inspected in regular infix notation (eg. in ascii or latex) via:

 ```
 >>> print(expression.get_infix_pretty(do_simplify=True))